AlexanderParker/mutiejs/README.md

 I aim to get a PoC up and running ASAP, it will be fun to see how effective this really can be.

+# Ideas:

+## What can be mutable?

+* Basic element attributes - size, shape, color, font, etc.  Probably the easiest to implement.
+* CTA text - markov chains or synonym substitution?
+May have some hilarious results.
+* Layout - would require intimate knowledge of grid systems etc in use.
+At a guess to say this would be "tricky" is probably an understatement.

+## How to determine winning element mutations?

+Good question.
+At its most basic, just award a point to every mutation active in a user's session if a goal is completed.
+Or we could track which mutations a user has been exposed to during a particular visit and only award points to those.
+We could explicitly define a goal funnel, and only mutations in that funnel would count.

+Right now, it's all very blue-sky thinking.

 # Project Contributors

 * Alex Parker - Project initiator and maintainer.